pinnacle334/freeCodeCamp/README.md

 # freeCodeCamp
-This repo contains all my learning streak I did with freeCodeCamp, as well as all the projects needed for the certifications
+This repository contains all my learning progress with freeCodeCamp, including all the projects required for the certifications.